-- “Things” which are small electronic devices with embedded communications such as WiFi, Zigbee, LoRa, etc. Common examples are connected thermostats, locks and lights.
+- “Things,” which are small electronic devices with embedded communications, such as Wi-Fi, Zigbee, LoRa, etc. Common examples are connected thermostats, locks and lights.

-How is IoT App Development different?
+How Does IoT App Development Differ From Other App Development?

 First, hardware devices generally make use of a state machine so they might behave differently when in different states.
-The app needs to be able to navigate these states.
+The IoT app needs to be able to navigate these states.
 Second, hardware devices generally require time to perform their actions.
 For example, telling a space heater to start heating can take many seconds and while heating up, it will not respond to commands.
 App developers that are used to working with API calls to the cloud are used to instant answers and behaviors.
 Finally, OTA updates often require special attention.
-While silicon vendors provide reference code for both the app and the device, this code generally does not solve all the problems, so it is necessary to tweak the code to accommodate differences.
+While silicon vendors provide reference code for both the app and the device, this code generally does not solve all the problems, so it is necessary to tweak it to accommodate differences.

 Cardinal Peak works on all aspects of IoT product designs, including hardware, cloud and embedded software, so we can help you overcome the challenges of IoT app design.
 Reach out today to connect with our team.